Dominik Prokop

-Dominik Prokop (born 2 June 1997) is an Austrian professional football player who plays as attacking midfielder for Austrian Bundesliga club TSV Hartberg.
+Dominik Prokop (born 2 June 1997) is an Austrian professional footballer who plays as an attacking midfielder.

 Club career

 Early career

-Born in Vienna, Prokop started his football career with Austria Wien.
+Born in Vienna, Prokop started his football career at hometown club Austria Wien.
 He played in ÖFB-Nachwuchs and scored 15 goals in 38 games.

 Austria Wien

 On 1 January 2016, Prokop has signed his first professional contract with Austria Wien for 2.5-years.
 He made his league debut on 10 April 2016 against SV Grödig at Franz Horr Stadium, replacing Raphael Holzhauser in a game Austria Wien lost by 2–0.
-On 14 July 2016, Prokop played in the UEFA Europa League against FK Kukësi as a starter for the first time.
-He scored his first goal for Austria Wien on 20 October 2016 at matchday three of the 2016–17 UEFA Europa League group stage against AS Roma in the 82nd minute.
+On 14 July 2016, Prokop played in the UEFA Europa League against Kukësi as a starter for the first time.
+He scored his first goal for Austria Wien on 20 October 2016 at matchday three of the 2016–17 UEFA Europa League group stage against Roma in the 82nd minute.

 International career

-Prokop has played for his country at all under-age levels.
+Prokop has played for Austria at all under-age levels.
 He participated at the 2014 UEFA European Under-17 Championship and the 2015 UEFA European Under-19 Championship, and made 15 appearances for the Austrian under-21 team.

 Personal life

-Prokop's younger brother, Lukas Prokop, is also a professional footballer who plays for Rheindorf Altach.
+Prokop's younger brother, Lukas, is also a professional footballer.